edzer/raster_data_benchmark/PROPOSAL.md

 with several contributors.
 Examples are failing, and potential differences in outcomes or performance are not revealed.

-Many issues, e.g. how to create RGB (red-green-blue) composites from raster data or how to handle color tables of categorical raster maps are discussed in scattered places, e.g. the issues of packages `stars` and `tmap`.
-These issues have been closed, and are relatively hard to find for those interested.
-Bringing the examples of these issues into the light in a user-accessible way will help users decide where the functionality they need can be found.
+Many issues, e.g. how to create RGB (red-green-blue) composites from raster data, how to handle color tables of categorical raster maps, or how to rasterize polygons or polygonize rasters are discussed in scattered places, e.g. the issues of particular packages.
+These issues have often been closed, and are hard to find and are not indexed in some place.
+Collecting and organising the reproducible examples of these issues in an easily accessible way will help users decide where the functionality they need can be found.

 Finally, bringing differences in functionality, computed results, performance and visualisation options into the light is expected to have a positive effect on package development, as it will make differences clear in a simple, comprehensive and standardised way.
 This way, it is an easier basis for discussion in user and developer communities, and may incentivise further collaboration, improvement of existing packages, or the development of new packages.

 ## The Plan: